For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Even if a student completed training programs that have ACE credit recommendations, credit will often be granted on a case-by-case basis depending on the student's program of study, credit needs and the policies of the various colleges within Drexel.

-Go to ACE for more information on requesting a transcript.
+Visit ACE: Transcripts for more information on requesting a transcript.

 Noncollegiate Sponsored Instruction and Professional Training

 The National College Credit Recommendation Service (NCCRS) and The American Council on Education (ACE) have pre-evaluated a variety of structured programs, experiences and licenses.
 If you have learning from a pre-evaluated experience, you may be able to gain credit by supplying the appropriate documentation.
-The dates, location and length of time of your training must match the dates, location and length of time stipulated in the by NCCRS or ACE.
+The dates, location and length of time of your training must match the dates, location and length of time stipulated in the NCCRS or ACE.

 National CCRS evaluates courses, training programs, licenses and/or certificates and recommends credit.
 Credit recommendations apply only to training received during the period of time, at the locations, and for the length of time listed in the directory.